 This locomotive was built in 1944 by the Hunslet Engine Company for the Ministry of Defence.
 It then entered service as WD 75142.

-After the war the locomotive carried the number 140 in line with the renumbering of the Ministry of Defence locomotives
+After the second World War the locomotive carried the number 140 in line with the renumbering of the Ministry of Defence locomotives

-The locomotives was delivered new in November 1944 to Barby, near Rugby.
+The locomotive was delivered new in November 1944 to Barby, near Rugby.

 After this its history was as follows-

 - February 1945 moved to Lockerley in Wiltshire – a US Army base

 - May 1947 – at Hilsea in Hampshire

 - July 1947 – at Ashchurch in Gloucestershire